TomLiDev/mushroom-mapper/README.md

 This application was designed and built in line with Agile methodologies, with small, incremental features developed over controlled sprints.
 There were XXXXXX sprints spaced out XXX weeks.

 Each feature was assigned an epic and individually prioritised following the MoSCoW rating system, being designated Must have, Should have, Could have and Won't have.
-These designations were assigned based on percieved requirements of the site users and the effort required to develop them.
+These designations were assigned based on perceived requirements of the site users and the effort required to develop them.
 Features were developed with Must have's being completed first, and so on, to ensure that the most useful and fundamental aspects of the site were built first, with 'bells and whistles' features being completed later depending on the time left.

 ![An Image of the mushroom mappers kanban board in progress](documentation/kanban-progress.PNG)